 A non self-supporting portable ladder adjustable in length.

 There are different types of ladders available, each intended for different use.
-They may be made of wood, aluminum or fiberglass and designed for light or industrial use.
+They may be made of aluminum or fiberglass and designed for light or industrial use.
 The user must make sure that the ladder is long enough to work and sturdy enough to withstand repeated use.
-Aluminum is generally preferred over other materials as it is light-weight and is not affected by weather as much as wood.
+Aluminum is generally preferred over other materials as it is light-weight and is not affected by weather as much as other materials.
 However, if the work involves possible contact with sources of electric current, an aluminum ladder is not suitable as it conducts electricity.

 Always make sure that the ladder to be used has the adequate duty rating to carry the combined weight of the user and the material to be raised.